-From cruising through South Beach to searching for the best Cuban coffee in Little Havana, here is our list of the best things to do in Miami!
+From exploring Everglades National Park to searching for the best Cuban coffee in Little Havana, here is our list of the best things to do in Miami!

 Miami is a booming city and home to some of the best things to do in Florida.
 The seventh-largest in the US and the second-largest in the southeastern US, the so-called “Magic City” has long been a popular tourist destination.

 Located at the southern tip of Florida, Miami is a world in itself when it comes to its international mixture of culture.